kush1807/Finance-Managment/Finance-Manager/README.md

 REDIS_URL="redis://<your-upstack-url>:<port>"
 2. Install DependenciesNavigate to the backend directory and install necessary packages:Bashcd backend npm install
-3. Database Migration and SeedingRun the following commands to initialize and populate the database with initial data.⚠️ WARNING: The prisma migrate reset command will drop and recreate all data in your database!Bash# Reset database and run migrations npx prisma migrate reset
+3. Database Migration and SeedingRun the following commands to initialize and populate the database with initial data.
+WARNING: The prisma migrate reset command will drop and recreate all data in your database!Bash# Reset database and run migrations npx prisma migrate reset

 # Run seed scripts in order: Categories -> [User Creation] -> Transactions